Aaronhuang-778/AaronHuang-778.github.io/_pages/about.md

     <a href="https://github.com/hshjerry/VideoEspresso"> <strong>[code]</strong></a>
     <a class="fakelink" onclick="$(this).siblings('.abstract').slideToggle()" ><strong>[abstract]</strong></a>
     <div class="abstract"  style="overflow: hidden; display: none;">
-        <p> The advancement of Large Vision Language Models(LVLMs) has significantly improved multimodal understanding, yet challenges remain in video reasoning tasks due to the scarcity of high-quality, large-scale datasets.
-Existing video question-answering (VideoQA) datasets often rely on costly manual annotations with insufficient granularity or automatic construction methods with redundan frame-by-frame analysis, limiting their scalability and effectiveness for complex reasoning.
-To address these challenges, we introduce VideoEspresso, a novel dataset that features VideoQA pairs preserving essential spatial details and temporal coherence, along with multimodal annotations of intermediate reasoning steps.
-Our construction
-pipeline employs a semantic-aware method to reduce redundancy, followed by generating QA pairs using GPT-4o.
-We further develop video Chain-of-Thought (CoT) annotations to enrich reasoning processes, guiding GPT-4o in extracting logical relationships from QA pairs and video content.
-To exploit the potential of high-quality VideoQA pairs, we propose a Hybrid LVLMs Collaboration framework, featuring a Frame Selector and a two-stage instruction fine-tuned reasoning LVLM.
-This framework adaptively selects core frames and performs CoT reasoning using multimodal evidence.
-Evaluated on our proposed benchmark with 14 tasks against 9 popular LVLMs, our method outperforms existing baselines on most tasks, demonstrating superior video reasoning capabilities.  </p>
     </div>
 </div>

 </div>
 </div>

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">ICLR 2025</div><img src='https://github.com/Aaronhuang-778/MC-MoE/raw/main/imgs/WX20241009-191322%402x.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">